How to Use Leaned or Leant (Verb Conjugations)

 Is "lean" a regular or irregular verb?

-Lean has two accepted forms as its past tense and past participle: leant and leaned.
+The verb lean is both regular and irregular.
+Lean has two accepted forms as its past tense and past participle: leaned and leant.
 Leant is irregular because it ends in -t, not -ed; whereas leaned clearly adheres to the regular rule of verb conjugation to the past by adding an -ed to the end.

 British English or American English: leant vs leaned